 You don’t have to keep on guessing what the next step is to get your CDL in Illinois.
 As such, here are steps to expect during your application process;

 Check the Commercial Driver’s License Manual and User Guide

-In order to move in the right direction in your Illinois CDL application, you will need a commercial driver’s license manual and user guide.
-By conducting a search on the NCDOT website you can easily download your CDL manual and user guide or alternatively visit the nearest state office to acquire one.
+To move in the right direction in your Illinois CDL application, you will need a commercial driver’s license manual and user guide.
+By searching the NCDOT website you can easily download your CDL manual and user guide or visit the nearest state office to acquire one.
 Whether it is practice resources or a CDL handbook, an Illinois CDL manual will contain all the information you require.

 Get the Commercial Learner’s Permit (CLP)